-"Literature of ideas" is an occasional, often casual critical phrase describing writing that serves thought more than pleasure.
+"Literature of ideas" is an occasional, often casual critical phrase describing writing that serves thought more than pleasure, or content more than style.

 Thought and pleasure are never totally separated but maintain a variable balance identified by the Roman poet Horace, for whom the purpose of literature is "To Entertain & Inform"

 In a Literature of Ideas, the purpose of informing may outweigh popular literature's normal tendencies to entertain, offer escape, or indulge what we already think.

 Genres, texts, and authors possibly associated with a Literature of Ideas: